Great West Life Assurance Co. Can Acquires New Position in KBR, Inc. (NYSE:KBR)

 Analysts Set New Price Targets

 Several brokerages have weighed in on KBR.
-Credit Suisse Group increased their target price on shares of KBR from $63.00 to $65.00 and gave the stock an “outperform” rating in a research note on Thursday, October 27th.
-Truist Financial increased their price target on shares of KBR from $64.00 to $68.00 and gave the stock a “buy” rating in a research report on Wednesday, December 21st.
+StockNews.com lowered shares of KBR from a “buy” rating to a “hold” rating in a research note on Friday, December 16th.
+Credit Suisse Group increased their price target on shares of KBR from $63.00 to $65.00 and gave the stock an “outperform” rating in a research report on Thursday, October 27th.
 DA Davidson reduced their price target on shares of KBR to $60.00 in a research report on Thursday, October 27th.
-StockNews.com cut shares of KBR from a “buy” rating to a “hold” rating in a research report on Friday, December 16th.
-Finally, Bank of America reissued a “buy” rating and set a $65.00 price target on shares of KBR in a research report on Friday, December 2nd.
+Bank of America reissued a “buy” rating and set a $65.00 price target on shares of KBR in a research report on Friday, December 2nd.
+Finally, Truist Financial increased their price target on shares of KBR from $64.00 to $68.00 and gave the stock a “buy” rating in a research report on Wednesday, December 21st.
 One equities research analyst has rated the stock with a hold rating and six have given a buy rating to the company.
 According to MarketBeat.com, KBR presently has a consensus rating of “Moderate Buy” and an average target price of $64.00.

 Insiders Place Their Bets